Augustana Football Camps

 King helped coach an Augustana defense that forced 23 turnovers in 2015, ranking fifth in the NSIC with 13 interceptions.
 Senior safety Chad Curry earned All-NSIC South Division First Team honors under King’s watch last season.
 Curry ranked fourth on the team with 72 tackles (36 solo) and finished tied for second on the team with two interceptions.
 Following the season, Curry was named to the Don Hansen All-Central Region Third Team.
 The defensive backfield was a veteran group that battled through injuries in 2015.

 Justin Brown, who played in 10 of 12 games, led the team with three interceptions to go along with 16 tackles.
 Garrett Earl played in just six games after suffering a broken foot.
 Earl finished the year with 17 tackles.
 Sophomore Trevor Naasz had another strong season for the Vikings at free safety.
-Naasz finished five on the team with 68 tackles (38 solo) and recorded one interception.
+Naasz finished fifth on the team with 68 tackles (38 solo) and recorded one interception.

 King rotated in a large number of players in 2015 with six underclassmen all seeing significant field time in 2015.
 Cornerback Jordan Johnson recorded 39 tackles, including 3.0 tackles for loss, to go along with one interception and eight pass breakups.
 Anthony Tatum played in 11 of 12 games in 2015 and recorded 26 tackles and two interceptions.
 Keyvion Mayhan played in all 12 games making 30 tackles (4.0 tackles for loss) and Jordan Determan appeared in 11 games making 19 tackles.